devfelipeeduardo/jogo_truco/README.md

 ## Demonstration:

-You can test the game demot at: www.[Not deployed yet].com
+You can test the game demo at: www.[Not deployed yet].com

 ## Project Overview